MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 # Importing text data in Microsoft R Server

 RevoScaleR can use data from a wide range of external data sources, including text files, database files on disk (SPSS and SAS), and relational data sources.

-This article puts the focus on text files: CSV delimited and fixed-format, plus database files accessed through simple file reads.
+This article puts the focus on text files: delimited (.csv) and fixed-format, plus database files accessed through simple file reads.

 To load data for analysis and visualization, you can use a *data frame* or an .xdf file to provide the data set to Microsoft R. A RevoScaleR function called **rxImport** is used to load the data.

-A data frame is the fundmantal data structure in R and is fully supported in R Server.
-A data frame is a tabular data structure composed of rows and columns.
-Columns contain variables and the first row, called the *header*, stores column names.
-All subsequent rows provide data values for each variable associated with a single observation.
-In Microsoft R, a data frame is a temporary data structure created when you connect to an external data source and load some data.
+A data frame is the fundamental data structure in R and is fully supported in R Server.
+It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
+Subsequent rows provide data values for each variable associated with a single observation.
+A data frame is a temporary data structure, created when you load some data.
 It exists only for the duration of the session.

 An .xdf file is a binary file format native to Microsoft R, used for persisting data on disk.
-XDF files can store data in multiple physical files to accomodate very large data sets.
+XDF files can store data in multiple physical files to accommodate very large data sets.
 Similar to data frames, storage is column-based, one column per variable, which is highly efficient for targeted read-write operations on individual variables.
 Additionally, .xdf files include precomputed metadata, which is immediately available with no additional processing.

 > [!Note]
 > To take full advantage of XDF, you need R Server (as opposed to R Client).
 Reading and writing chunked data on disk is exclusive to R Server.